zchee/golang-wiki/MinorReleases.md

 ## Security releases

+Note: This section describes process used for security releases before the [new security policy](https://go.dev/issue/44918) was applied.
+It is not current.

 Security releases preempt the next minor release and need to ship only the security fix.

 To avoid rolling back the release branch in that exceptional case, a new release branch is created based on the previous release.
 For example `release-branch.go1.9-security` is branched from tag `go1.9.4`.
 The release is tagged from that branch, and the branch is then merged into the main release branch.
 For example `go1.9.5` is tagged from `release-branch.go1.9-security`, which is then merged into `release-branch.go1.9`.